 All workshops are held in 217 Ablah, unless otherwise indicated in the WSU Libraries Events calendar.
-Click on the event in the calendar to see the location and also to RSVP.
+Click on the date/time link to RSVP for each event.

-Writing Papers and Citations in MLA: An introduction to important aspects of using the Modern Language Association (MLA) style to write and format research papers and citation lists.
+Writing Papers and Citations in MLA Style: An introduction to important aspects of using the Modern Language Association (MLA) style to write and format research papers and citation lists.

-Writing Papers and Citations in APA: An introduction to important aspects of using the American Psychological Association (APA) style to write and format research papers and citation lists.
+Writing Papers nad Citations in APA Style: An introduction to important aspects of using the American Psychological Association (APA) style to write and format research papers and citation lists.

 This guide is designed to assist WSU students involved in undergraduate research.
 In this guide, you'll find information on engaging in research, writing a literature review, and citing sources and avoiding plagiarism.
 Some of these topics have been or will be scheduled in the Undergraduate Research Workshop series.